 First, perception of fairness can be negatively impacted by comparing the amount of work you do to others in your situation, e.g. seeing that someone else’s wife doesn’t do as much housework as you do[vii].
 Watch that you don’t get bit by the comparison bug.
 It’s never helpful.

 I’d say this means watching out for entitlement.
-You have really be cautious around the idea that earning more dollars means your spare time is more important than the lower earner’s spare time.
+You have really been cautious around the idea that earning more dollars means your spare time is more important than the lower earner’s spare time.

 Fairness is a moving target.
 Watch this one as you go through life stages.
 When it’s just the two of you, between the wedding and kids.
 Then during toddlers.
 Then when kids get older and can start doing chores too, then you have modelling and setting an example to do.
 Then the teenage years as they are developing responsibility.
 And then as you become empty-nesters.
 You will probably want to consciously shift things around as you follow that larger trajectory of going through life together.